Ramón Núñez: MLS career

-In his first year with the Dallas Burn (which later changed their name to FC Dallas), Núñez saw very limited action, playing a total of 107 minutes in eight games.
+In his first year with the Dallas Burn (which later changed its name to FC Dallas), Núñez saw very limited action, playing a total of 107 minutes in eight games.
 However, he came on strong at the end of his second season, earning a starting role and finishing with five league goals and three assists.
 After losing a starting spot, he transferred to Chivas USA in August 2007.
 He was released on a free transfer at the end of the season.

 Deportivo Olimpia

-Soon after, Ramón joined Olimpia of Honduras where he made 34 appearances, finding the net three times.
+Soon after, Ramón joined Olimpia of Honduras, where he made 34 appearances, finding the net three times.
 He was a key player in Olimpia's lineup and played mostly as an attacking midfielder, providing several assists.
 He was renowned for his extraordinary vision and was instrumental in Los Leones's 2007/08 Clausura triumph, his performances also securing him the player of the season award.

 Puebla

 Núñez's excellent form with Olimpia and with the Honduras national football team led to him signing on loan for six months at Mexican Primera División side Puebla.
 He scored his first goal with Puebla on 18 February 2009 against C.F.
 Pachuca.
 He continued to score for 'La Franja' since then and brought his goal tally up to five goals.
 He also created five assists throughout the season.